 On our trip we must have hit a down time, the restaurant had only a few occupied tables and we had a great deal of attention from our server.

 My wife, who judges restaurants by the quality of their chips and salsa, gave the chips & queso passing marks.
 It was both hot and spicy with tri-colored chips that had been warmed.

 I really enjoyed the onion chips – made with large bits of onion coated with a special coconut rum breading.
 I really enjoyed the Overwater Burger, which was a large hamburger patty draped with Cajun bacon and bleu cheese.

 Pricewise Squid Lips was a bit stiff for our normal budget but we were on vacation, so we chalked it up to a culinary experience.

-If and when we go back, I probably would invite another couple and take better advantage of the cooking facilities at the motel and spend more time at the beach and the decks.
+If and when we go back, I probably would invite another couple.
+This would make better use of the cooking facilities.
+We then could spend more time at the beach and on the decks.
 But for the real seaside Florida experience Cocoa Beach is difficult to beat.